Our History

 As a result of PAEP’s dedication to its mission over 200 individuals are assisted every year to help find meaningful employment in the community.
 Employers in the community gain qualified, loyal employees, increasing diversity in the workplace.

-Lisa Menichino, aunt of our own Program Manager Kiersten Lira, had the honor of traveling to Austria for the 2017 Special Olympics World Games.
+Lisa Menichino, aunt of our own Assistant Director Kiersten Lira, had the honor of traveling to Austria for the 2017 Special Olympics World Games.
 She returned home with a gold medal in Cross Country for Team USA – congratulations!